About Pratt Cancer Center

 • We support local studies initiated by our own investigators.

-The CyberKnife robotic radiation treatment system provides state-of-the-art radiation therapy, with fewer treatments delivered in dynamic fashion with extreme accuracy.
-We have seen a remarkable increase in the field of targeted therapies as well.
-Multiple IV immunotherapy options, as well as oral targeted medications, have translated into not only improved patient response rates and survival but also less toxicity as well.
-We also have a robust research program that continues to offer access for our patients to the latest emerging treatment options in the context of many ongoing clinical trials.
+The CyberKnife robotic radiation treatment system provides state-of-the-art radiation therapy.
+Fewer treatments are required, and they're delivered in dynamic fashion with extreme accuracy.
+We've seen a remarkable increase in the field of targeted therapies as well.
+Multiple IV immunotherapy options, as well as oral targeted medications, have translated into not only improved patient response rates and survival but less toxicity as well.
+We also have a robust research program that continues to offer our patients access to the latest emerging treatment options in the context of many ongoing clinical trials.

 David C. Pratt Matching Gift Challenge